Time to share stories and celebrate Jo Stuart's life

 Take the new pista (Pista del Sol - #27) West to the La Guacima exit.

-**After about 1/2 a kilometer turn LEFT at the first paved road (there will be 2 small dirt roads on your left before.
+At the top of the off ramp turn LEFT (IGNORE the sign that says right to La Guacima). **After about 1/2 a kilometer turn LEFT at the first paved road (there will be 2 small dirt roads on your left before.
 At there street there is an ATM and Ferreteria Materiales Ure and VARPE on the corner).

 Go 600 meters to the large tree on your left that forms a canopy over the street - #88.